 The NMSU Board of Regents, the NMSU administration, and the NMSU Police Department strongly discourage any conduct that is illegal or that violates the rights of another individual.
 This specifically includes laws concerning possession, use, and sale of alcohol and illegal drugs.
 NMSU may take both administrative (student judicial and/or personnel) and criminal action against individuals and organizations found to be violating federal, state or university laws or policies regarding alcohol or drugs.
 Various drug or alcohol abuse education programs are sponsored by NMSU's Police Department, the Vice President for Student Affairs Office, the WAVE program, and the Human Resources Office.
 The NMSU Police Department makes every effort to assist victims of crimes through the Police Department's Victim Services Office and to prosecute those responsible.
-The complete NMSU policies on alcohol use, drug use, prohibited activities, restrictive access, and crime can also be found at https://arp.nmsu.edu/16-65/.
+The complete NMSU policies on alcohol use, drug use, prohibited activities, restrictive access, and crime can also be found at 16.65 - Drug and Alcohol Free University Community | Administrative Rules and Procedures (ARP) | New Mexico State University (nmsu.edu).

 The NMSU Police Department and the Carlsbad Police Department is responsible for the investigation of all crimes that take place on university premises, which includes the filing of appropriate police reports and filing of annual reports and statistics.
 However, other agencies have concurrent jurisdiction in many cases.
 The NMSU Police Department takes efforts to encourage any other agency taking a report to notify the university so the incident can be reflected in the annual crime reports.
-While there has been a history of excellent cooperation and data sharing among local law enforcement agencies in Eddy County, the cooperation from federal agencies in sharing this type of data is not as strong, due in large part to secrecy requirements by those agencies.
+While there has been a history of excellent cooperation and data sharing among local law enforcement agencies in

+Eddy County, the cooperation from federal agencies in sharing this type of data is not as strong, due in large part to secrecy requirements by those agencies.
 However, as these agencies generally do not investigate crimes reported herein, this data is believed to be complete.